sygey/Asus_N73SV_macOS/README.md

 10. Reboot

 Nvidia GeForce 540M not working!
-(Optimus not suported)
+(Optimus not suported) This Files work also with macOs Sierra and High Sierra! just you don,t need the fixes for wifi and intelHD3000!

       You are done.. installation is complete, you have a full functional  MacBook Pro - Asus N73SV !